margaretstorey/cscwuvic2018/project.md

 - Introduction and Motivation (the main idea of your project stating why you work on this project clearly stating your research question or goal, as well as describing the potential impact your project findings may have on research or practice/users)
 - Related Work (what exists out there that you will build on, what is closest to what you will do, this should show how your project is extending the state of the art or existing research on the topic)
-- Approach and Milestones (what you plan to do in detail -- the more specific this is, the more guidance we can provide you, update us on who will do what, how you will work together and by when will you do the work, i.e. clearly state your project *milestones*.
+- Approach and Milestones (what you plan to do in detail for the remainder of the project -- the more specific this is, the more guidance we can provide you, update us on who will do what, how you will work together and by when will you do the work, i.e. clearly state your project *milestones*.
 For design projects it should be crystal clear who the users are and which collaborative tasks you will support.
 - Implementation and Technology Choice* (for design projects, *you should have at least an MVP of your final design finalized and by now have decided on and experimented with the technology options you are using*)
 - Proposed Evaluation Steps (state how you will evaluate the main contribution and what you expect or hope to find through those steps)
 - Risks (what could go wrong, speculate on possible challenges or hurdles you may you face)
 - References (by the end of term, you should ideally have around 20-30 references to CSCW research papers, as well as links to websites or blog posts depending on the scope of the project) (as part of related work section)
-- Ethics (to be added)
+- Ethics (details will be posted on this shortly)

 ### Marking guide for the interim report (worth 10% of the project overall)
 - Problem description and motivation (the introduction of the report, how important is the problem addressed, how clearly is the problem described, do you motivate the project well): 10 marks